kubernetes/website/docs/admin/node.md

 releases if the master machine got partitioned from the cluster for at least 5m40s, it would delete all running pods from its "desired state" for the cluster, and then when the partition ended and the kubelets were able to contact the master again, they would see all of their pods had been deleted and would kill them.
-Since 1.4 this shouldn't happen.
+Starting in 1.4 this shouldn't happen, and instead we use the policy described below.

 In normal circumstances (read: other than ones described in following paragraphs) node controller limits the eviction rate to `--node-eviction-rate` (default 0.1)